 - Digital Television.
 Videotron has installed headend equipment through an hybrid fibre-optic and coax network capable of delivering digitally encoded transmissions to a two-way digital- set-top box in the customer's home and premises.
 This digital connection provides significant advantages.
 In particular, it increases channel capacity, which allows Videotron to increase both programming and service offerings while providing increased flexibility in packaging its services and a high definition ("HD") quality.
-The basic package includes 23 basic television channels, access to video-on-demand ("VOD") and interactive programming guide.
-All of Videotron's custom packages include the basic package, 52 audio channels providing digital-guality music, 22 FM radio channels and an interactive programming guide.
+In accordance with the Canadian Radio-television and Telecommunications Commission ("CRTC") regulations, Videotron offers the basic package including 23 basic television channels, access to video-ondemand ("VOD") and interactive programming guide.
+Furthermore, all of Videotron's custom packages include the basic package, 52 audio channels providing digital-guality music, 36 FM radio channels and an interactive programming guide.
 Its extended digital television offering allows customers to customize their choices with the ability to choose between custom or pre-assembled packages with a selection of more than 300 additional channels, including U.S. super-stations and other special entertainment programs.
-This also offers customers significant programming flexibility including the option of French-language only, English-language only or a combination of French- and English-language programming, as well as many foreignlanguage channels.
-As of December 31, 2016, Videotron had 1,587,000 customers for its digital television service, representing 93.9% of its total basic customers and 55.9% of its total homes passed. - Cable Telephony.
+This also offers customers significant programming flexibility including the option of Frenchlanguage only, English-language only or a combination of French- and English-language programming, as well as many foreign-language channels.
+As of December 31, 2017, Videotron had 1,640,500 customers for its digital television service, representing 57,1% of its total homes passed. - Cable Telephony.
 Videotron offers cable telephony service using VoIP technology.
 It offers discounts to customers who subscribe to more than one of its services.
-As of December 31, 2016, Videotron had 1,253,100 subscribers to its cable telephony service, representing a penetration rate of 74.1% of its basic cable subscribers and 44.1% of its homes passed. - Video-On-Demand.
+As of December 31, 2017, Videotron had 1,188,500 subscribers to its cable telephony service, representing a penetration rate of 41.4% of its homes passed. - Video-On-Demand.
 VOD service enables digital cable customers to rent content from a library of movies, documentaries and other programming through their digital set-top box, computer, tablet or mobile phone respectively through illico Digital TV, illico.tv, and its illico app.
 Videotron's digital cable customers are able to rent their VOD selections for a period of up to 48 hours, which they are then able to watch at their convenience with full stop, rewind, fast forward, pause and replay functionality during their rental period.
 In addition, customers can resume viewing on-demand programming that was paused on either the television, illico.tv or the illico app offered on the iOS and Android platforms.
 These applications feature a customizable, intuitive interface that brings up selections of content based on the customer's individual settings and enhances the experience by suggesting personalized themed content.
 These applications smartly and swiftly highlight any content available from the illico catalog, including VOD titles, live television broadcasts or recorded shows, and allow the customer to transfer it directly and seamlessly from their mobile devices to their television. - Pay-Per-View and pay television channels.
 Pay-Per-View is a group of channels that allows Videotron's digital customers to order live events and movies based on a pre-determined schedule.
-In addition, Videotron offers pay television channels on a subscription basis that permits its customers to access and watch most of the movies available on the linear pay TV channels these customers subscribe to.
+In addition, Videotron offers pay television channels on a subscription basis that allows its customers to access and watch most of the movies available on the linear pay TV channels these customers subscribe to.